Haifasm/Trivia/backend/README.md

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

+## Testing
+To run the tests, it is recommended to create a seperate database to test on.
 ```
+createdb trivia_test
+psql trivia_test < trivia.psql
+python test_flaskr.py